A universal framework for entanglement detection under group symmetry: Abstract

 \section{Abstract}

 One of the most fundamental questions in quantum information theory is PPT-entanglement of quantum states, which is an NP-hard problem in general.
-In this paper, however, we prove that all PPT $(\overline{\pi}_A\otimes \pi_B)$-invariant quantum states are separable if and only if all extremal unital positive $(\pi_A,\pi_B)$-covariant maps are decomposable where $\pi_A,\pi_B$ are unitary representations of a compact group and $\pi_A$ is irreducible.
+In this paper, however, we prove that all PPT $(\overline{\pi}_A\otimes \pi_B)$-invariant quantum states are separable if and only if all extremal unital positive $(\pi_B,\pi_A)$-covariant maps are decomposable where $\pi_A,\pi_B$ are unitary representations of a compact group and $\pi_A$ is irreducible.
 Moreover, an extremal unital positive $(\pi_B,\pi_A)$-covariant map $\Le$ is decomposable if and only if $\Le$ is completely positive or completely copositive.
-We apply the results to prove that all PPT quantum channels of the form are entanglement-breaking, and that all A-BC PPT $(U\otimes \overline{U}\otimes U)$-invariant tripartite quantum states are A-BC separable.
-The former resolves some open questions raised in \cite{DFV08,KMS20}, and the latter is a strong contrast to the fact that there exist PPT-entangled $(U\otimes U\otimes U)$-invariant tripartite Werner states \cite{EW01}.
+We then apply these results to prove that all PPT quantum channels of the form are entanglement-breaking, and that all A-BC PPT $(U\otimes \overline{U}\otimes U)$-invariant tripartite quantum states are A-BC separable.
+The former strengthens some conclusions in \cite{VW01,KMS20}, and the latter provides a strong contrast to the fact that there exist PPT-entangled $(U\otimes U\otimes U)$-invariant tripartite Werner states \cite{EW01} and resolves some open questions raised in \cite{COS18}.